8 Best Kitchen Knife Sets of 2026

 by Cuisinart

-The best compact knife set for small kitchens and renters — uncoated forged blades, blade guards for drawer storage, and 88% five-star reviews deliver standout quality at the lowest price for a forged set in this review.
+The best compact knife set for small kitchens and renters — uncoated forged blades, color-coded dishwasher-safe guards for drawer storage, and 88% five-star reviews deliver standout quality at the lowest price for a forged set in this review.

 Piece Count